csc-training/summerschool/mpi/docs/03-mpi-p2p-2.md

 MPI_Recv(`buffer`{.output}, `count`{.input}, `datatype`{.input}, `source`{.input}, `tag`{.input}, `comm`{.input}, `status`{.output})
   : Performs a blocking receive
-  : **Note!** The `count` parameter is the **maximum** number of elements to receive : The `status` parameter is discussed now
+  : **Note!** The `count` parameter is the **maximum** number of elements to receive : The `status` parameter is discussed on the next slide

 # Status parameter